How to share accessibility information: 3 reasons to stop using ratings

 Ranking accessibility or providing a general label assumes accessibility looks the same for everyone, and can be determined objectively.

 But the truth is that there’s no such thing as perfect, or five star accessibility - because accessibility is subjective.
-What is accessible and inclusive to a manual wheelchair user won’t necessarily be the same as for a powered wheelchair user, or a d/Deaf person.
+For example, what is accessible to a manual wheelchair user won’t necessarily be the same for a d/Deaf person.

 Take glass walls for instance.
 Glass walls can help d/Deaf people see the space around them, and support visual communication like sign-language, and lip reading.
 Yet, for Blind or visually impaired people, glass walls can create glare that distorts vision, and are easy to bump into.